Inversion method for hair growth: myth or miracle? - The Hair Fuel

 Uttanasana – a yoga pose that diverts blood flow to your scalp for hair growth

-The inversion method is unlikely to work if you increase the frequency more than one week a month.
-Simply put, your body gets used to the blood flow and it will not increase as dramatically as in the first week.
-Consider other, supplemental alternatives that also promote healthy blood flow in scalp.
-An example, The Hair Fuel scalp treatment, that works directly with your blood flow and delivers key nutrients, including DHT blockers into your scalp on a weekly basis.
-However you can also consider derma rollers and regular scalp massages.
+Consider other supplemental alternatives that also promote healthy blood flow to the scalp.
+For example, The Hair Fuel scalp treatment works directly with your blood flow and delivers essential nutrients, including DHT blockers, to your scalp on a weekly basis.
+You might also consider using derma rollers and regular scalp massages.

 Contraindications for using inversion method to grow hair